Transcription

 Secondly, these unpaid volunteers won't be paid or compensated either.

-When we say that they are not paid or compensated, this means that to come to Paris, if they live, for example, in Lyon or Bordeaux, it's up to them to pay out of their own pocket, i.e. at their own expense, for their train ticket to come here or the petrol they'll put in their car.
+When we say that they are not paid or compensated, this means that to come to Paris, if they live, for example, in Lyon or Bordeaux, it's up to them to pay out of their own pocket, i.e. at their own expense, for their train ticket or the petrol they'll be putting in their car.

 What's more, none of these volunteers' missions take place directly on the sites where the events take place.